virginviolet/chocolatey-packages/manual/zelda-classic/_TODO.md

 3. [x] Commit.
 4. [x] Add zip file(s) to the tools directory.
 5. [x] Fill out legal\LICENSE.txt
-6. [ ] Fill out legal\VERIFICATION.txt
+6. [x] Fill out legal\VERIFICATION.txt
-7. [ ] Fill out tools\chocolateyBeforeModify.ps1 - remove if you have no processes or services to shut down before upgrade/uninstall
+7. [x] Fill out tools\chocolateyBeforeModify.ps1 - remove if you have no processes or services to shut down before upgrade/uninstall
-8. [ ] Fill out tools\chocolateyInstall.ps1.
+8. [x] Fill out tools\chocolateyInstall.ps1.
 9.  [ ] Fill out tools\chocolateyUninstall.ps1 - remove if autouninstaller can automatically uninstall and you have nothing additional to do during uninstall.
-10. [ ] If you want to ignore an executable, create an empty file next to the exe named 'name.exe.ignore'.
+10. [x] If you want to ignore an executable, create an empty file next to the exe named 'name.exe.ignore'.
 11. [ ] Test the package to ensure install/uninstall work appropriately.
-12. [ ] Add nupkg and zip file(s) and to .gitignore.
+12. [x] Add nupkg and zip file(s) and to .gitignore.
-13. [ ] Fill out nuspec.
+13. [x] Fill out nuspec.
-14. [ ] Fill out legal\ERIFICATION.txt
+14. [ ] Commit.
-15. [ ] Commit.
+15. [ ] Clean out the comments you are not using in tools\chocolateybeforeModify.ps1.
-16. [ ] Clean out the comments you are not using in tools\chocolateybeforeModify.ps1.
+16. [ ] Clean out the comments and sections you are not using in tools\chocolateyInstall.ps1.
-17. [ ] Clean out the comments and sections you are not using in tools\chocolateyInstall.ps1.
+17. [ ] Clean out the comments and sections you are not using in tools\chocolateyUninstall.ps1.
-18. [ ] Clean out the comments and sections you are not using in tools\chocolateyUninstall.ps1.
+18. [ ] Clean out all the comments in nuspec (you may wish to leave the headers for the package vs software metadata).
-19. [ ] Clean out all the comments in nuspec (you may wish to leave the headers for the package vs software metadata).
+19. [ ] Finish legal\VERIFICATION.txt
 20. [ ] Delete ReadMe.md file once you have read over and used anything you've needed from here.
 21. [ ] Test the package again to ensure install/uninstall work appropriately.
 22. [ ] Commit and publish to GitHub.